-Seventy-five to 110 applications have been considered annually in recent years.
+120+ applications have been considered annually in recent years.
 Ten students are admitted annually into the counseling psychology program.
-Typically, however, 4 students are already admitted prior to the interview day: two early admissions from our master's program and two students who were conditionally admitted into the PhD program with a B.A. degree.
+Typically, however, 4 students are already admitted prior to the interview day: 2 early admissions from our master's program and 2 students who were conditionally admitted into the PhD program with a B.A. degree.